Book 12

 A) Answer these questions:

-3. What did he see one evening?
+- What unusual sight did Fred see one evening?

-7. What did Fred say then?
+- What did Fred say to the dog's owner?

 B) Which words in the story mean the opposite of: